 - Thread the signal wire through the earth connection part and into the signal post part and solder, wire in the opening.

 - Fit all the RCA plug parts together and push the litz wire in slightly.
-Tightened the grub screw, but not too tight so as to penetrate the wires, you have now completed one termination.
+Tightened the grub screw.
+You have now completed one termination.

 - Cut back the PTFE sleeving of this stand so as to expose 8mm of wire, bend the wire in half and tin with solder.
 You can now easily identify the signal portion.

 - Take the remaining 2 unsoldered wires (earth) and cut back 15mm from the soldered tip of the signal strand.